Minimize Sensory Overload and Meltdowns This Summer with These Tips

 1. Keep A Schedule

 Whether it’s a written schedule or one with pictures for younger kids, your child with special needs will feel calmer and safer knowing what is coming next.
 During summer break, it can be more difficult to give your child a concrete schedule since activities can be short-lived or even spontaneous.
-For the parts of your day that are open-ended, try adding a block of time to your child’s schedule called “open play” or use a question mark to indicate the time slot has yet to be filled.
+For the parts of your day that are open-ended, try adding a block of time to your child's schedule called "open play" or use a question mark to indicate the time slot has yet to be filled.
 Discuss the schedule regularly and provide information for spontaneous events as they arise.
 For example, if you decide to go out for ice cream, let your child help you draw or write it in the schedule.
 Always let your child know which events will take place outdoors and which will be loud or crowded.
-For kids with special needs, more information means better transitions.
+For kids with neuro-behavioral disorders, more information means better transitions and less meltdowns.

 2. Use A Code Word